-The challenges presented by COVID and CX are global.
+The challenges presented by evolving customer expectations and the need for enhanced CX are global.
 How to best respond is entirely a local, even individual organization matter, based on the varied realities in different parts of the region.

-Trend #1: The pandemic has accelerated the need for digital transformation
+Trend #1: The need for digital transformation is accelerating #

 Hyper-acceleration of digital transformation plans

-As a result, in the past two years digital transformation has been forcibly accelerated.
+In the past two years digital transformation has been forcibly accelerated.
 Inherent resistance in the process for approving and implementing large modernization projects has been broken down.
-Companies, which typically spent months and months building business cases before initiating any new project, instead had to try to make the best, fast choice possible and correct on the fly.
+Companies, which typically spent months and months building business cases before initiating any new project, are now more likely to make the best, fast choice possible and correct on the fly.
 That’s a wholly new approach to modernization for life insurers.
 For the first time ever, perhaps, the much-hyped word, ‘transformation’ is actually meaningful.
 Insurers really are now creating significant change in a short period of time.

 Insurers are no different than anyone else, in that once we have accelerated and enhanced digital-driven experiences, there’s really no turning back.